 Many people outside the US will likely know the state of Alabama best from a certain Lynyrd Skynyrd song – you know the one!
 However, it’s one of the most fascinating states in the whole of the country for plenty of other reasons.
-One of the staple states of the south, chances are there are plenty of interesting facts about Alabama you didn’t know!
+One of the staple states of the south, chances are there are plenty of fun facts about Alabama you didn’t know!
 Let’s dive in and find a few.

 Alabama’s State capital has been moved five times; It’s currently Montgomery.